SchiavoAnto/homp-ultimate/README.md

 ![A screenshot of HOMP's playlists page](Assets/Screenshots/homp_playlists.png)

 HOMP is a simple lightweight music player.
 Some of its features include:
 - Support for global shortcuts without media keys
 - Lyrics support and built-in lyrics editor
 - Easy to use user interface
 - Automatic album and artist organization
 - Ultra fast search for each supported song attribute
+- Miniplayer window with playback controls

 ## Global shortcuts

-HOMP was originally created with the goal of creating a music player completely controllable by non-media keys shortcuts that was lightweight enough to be used when doing other heavy tasks.
+HOMP was originally created with the goal of creating a music player completely controllable by non-media keys shortcuts that was lightweight enough to be used while doing other heavy tasks.
 The supported shortcuts are:
 - `CTRL-ALT-SHIFT-P`: Play/Pause
 - `CTRL-ALT-SHIFT-N`: Next song in collection